jab/bidict/README.rst

-Tip: `Follow bidict on Sibbell <https://sibbell.com/github/jab/bidict/releases/>`_ to be notified via email when a new version of bidict is released.
+Tip: `Follow bidict on Sibbell <https://sibbell.com/github/jab/bidict/releases/>`_ to be notified when a new version of bidict is released.

 Installation